hknutzen/Netspoc/language.markdown

 Currently, Netspoc supports static and dynamic NAT for whole networks.

-For static NAT, the translated address uses the same netmask as the original network.
+For static NAT, the translated address uses the same net-mask as the original network.
 The translation is automatically applied to all host and interface definitions of the translated network.
 A separate NAT definition for hosts or interfaces is not permitted in this case.

-For dynamic NAT, the translated address can have a different netmask than the original network.
+For dynamic NAT, the translated address can have a different net-mask than the original network.
 Typically a smaller network is used for translation.
 IP addresses are translated dynamically, hence hosts and interfaces of this network are not addressable from outside.
 But a dynamic translation of a network